 If you've got sensitive skin, it might even lead to contact dermatitis, which is the result of continued exposure to an irritant.
 Damage from alcohol can lead to an increase in bumps and enlarged pores, adding on to your skincare woes.

 Use rubbing alcohol only as a disinfect for a surface wound or to clean skin of bacteria.
-So if you really have to pop a pimple, swipe the pimple and the needle with rubbing alcohol to disinfect.
-Lance a sterile needle into the very tip of the zit’s white centre.
+So if you really have to pop a pimple, swipe the pimple quickly with rubbing alcohol to disinfect.
+Then lance a sterile needle into the very tip of the zit's white centre.
 Apply more alcohol (it will sting) to the now-deflated zit.

 Then seal it with an acne patch.